 During web conference sales meetings, it used to be that no one would ever turn on their webcam.

 This is a shame, because it’s incredibly difficult to build rapport without seeing the other person.

-If you sell remotely via web conference (rather than face to face), flip on your webcam.
+If you sell remotely via web conference or call software (rather than face to face), flip on your webcam.